snorkel-team/snorkel-extraction/README.md

 ```

 Then a Jupyter notebook tab will open in your browser.
-From here you can run existing Snorkel Extraction notebooks or create your own.
+From here you can run existing Snorkel Extraction tutorial notebooks or create your own.

 ## Tutorials

 From within the Jupyter browser, navigate to the [`tutorials`](tutorials) directory and try out one of the existing notebooks!

 The [introductory tutorial](tutorials/intro) in `tutorials/intro` covers the entire Snorkel Extraction workflow, showing how to extract spouse relations from news articles.
-You can also check out all the great [materials](https://simtk.org/frs/?group_id=1263) from the recent Mobilize Center-hosted [Snorkel workshop](http://mobilize.stanford.edu/events/snorkelworkshop2017/)!
+You can also check out all the great [materials](https://simtk.org/frs/?group_id=1263) from the 2017 Mobilize Center-hosted [Snorkel workshop](http://mobilize.stanford.edu/events/snorkelworkshop2017/)!

 ## Installation